rened/FunctionalData.jl/doc/accessors.md

 ```

 ##### setat!(a, i, value)
 `setat!` allows to modify items in a collection.
-It return the collection.
+It returns the collection.
 ```jl
 a = [1 2 3; 4 5 6]
 setat!(a, 2, [0, 1])                => [1 0 3; 4 1 6]